Patients and visitors / Staying with us

 If you are one of the small number of people carrying the MRSA bacteria, you will need to have treatment for five days before you come into hospital.

-Download our MRSA screening information leaflet for more details on our screening process.
+You can read our MRSA screening information leaflet for more details on the screening process.

 You can also call our pre-admissions team on +44 (0)20 7460 5700.

 Our telephone lines are open 8am to 8pm Monday to Friday and 8am to 2pm Saturdays.

 Alternatively, fill out our appointment request form and we'll be in touch shortly.

 Please note - regrettably we are unable to answer specific medical questions or offer medical advice via email or telephone.